CH2-PS421/ScanLori_ML/README.md

 <p>Object detection used the help of RoboFlow API to annotate therefore there is no need for uploading the Dataset.
 The dataset is saved under the Roboflow(api_key) line</p>

 <h2>Models</h2>
-<p>Image Classification model was built from ground up using CNN model and Batch Normalization</p>
+<p>Image Classification model was built from ground up using CNN model with resnet50 and Batch Normalization</p>
 <p>Object Detection model was built using transfer learning with YoLoV8</p>